-A lovely olive green stemmed variety of the famous black bamboo Phyllostachys nigra, originating from Japan it is the largest and arguably the hardiest of the Phyllostachys nigra sub-species.
+Phyllostachys nigra 'Henonis'- A lovely olive green stemmed variety of the famous black bamboo Phyllostachys nigra, originating from Japan it is the largest and arguably the hardiest of the Phyllostachys nigra sub-species.
 Producing striking arching culms up to 4 inches in diameter and in excess of 6 metres high.
-Needs a fairly sunny position and a well drained soil and is pretty well behaved for such a large bamboo, making it a good choice if you're after those thick, architectural canes but haven't got acres of space.
+Needs a fairly sunny position and a well drained soil and is pretty well behaved for such a large bamboo, making it a good choice when space is at a premium.
 The wood of this variety makes some of the densest and strongest building material of all the giant timber bamboo, of which it was traditionally used in its native country, Japan.
 This bamboo can be planted on its own, creating a beautiful specimen or effectively used in a group to create large, dense hedge/screen.

 - Eventual Size: 6 metres